braze-inc/braze-docs/_docs/_api/data_retention.md

 #### Braze Data Lake Data Retention

 Data available to Customers within the Braze dashboard is mostly aggregated.
 Detailed logs are kept in a separate database created by Braze (the “Data Lake”, formerly known as “BI Database”).
+Data Lake data is used for aggregate reporting and other advanced functionality.

-Braze has instituted processes to ensure regularly scheduled deletions of PII from the “Data Lake” at an app group or event level.
-If you use our APIs to delete user profiles or delete or amend attributes from user profiles, within two weeks, this automatic deletion process will apply to:
+If you use our APIs to delete user profiles or delete or amend attributes from user profiles, it may take up to two weeks for that data to be deleted from Braze's "Data Lake."
+Deletion of data in the Data Lake will not affect segmentation or personalization, but rather ensures the data is removed from all Braze systems.

-- Events
-- Purchases
-- Campaign Engagement Events (e.g., sends, opens, clicks)
-- Sessions data

-Deletion of data in the Data Lake will not affect your segmentation.

 #### Braze Servers: Short-term Retention for Recovery Purposes